-Data Protection, and the GDPR specifically, should be regarded as protecting the privacy of the individual.
+Data Protection, and the UK GDPR specifically, should be regarded as protecting the privacy of the individual.

 Data means information relating to a data subject (i.e. a living person) who can be directly or indirectly identified from that data; whether the information is kept in paper records or on electronic devices such as a computer or smart phone.
+Data in electronic format includes images clear enough for particular individuals to be identified.